-Shifting: Neutral to Forward
+Shifting: Forward

-- 1. Bring the ATV to a complete stop. - 2.
-Apply the brake pedal, and then shift by moving the drive select lever along the shift guide.
+- 1. Bring the ATV to a complete stop. - Shift from neutral to forward and vice versa by moving the drive select lever along the shift guide.

 Make sure that the drive select lever is completely shifted into position.